maarten-pennings/CCS811/README.md

  - At the time of writing this application, `application version: 2000` is available on the ams.com website.
    You might still have version 1100.
 To Flash it, you need the [CCS811 eval kit](https://ams.com/ccs811evalkit).
+   As an alternative, you could try the [flash example](examples/ccs811flash) - on your own risk.

 (end of doc)